dr-tc/uu-campus-quest/content/explorer-2.md

 ![image here](../images/trail-1.png#center)

 {{< div-justify >}}
-Welcome to your first university adventure!
-Your mission is to navigate your way to the **Campus reception**.
-This journey is not just a walk; it's a discovery of the heart of your new academic home.
-Engage with the vibrant campus community, build connections, and immerse yourself in the university atmosphere.
-Ready your map and step forth with curiosity—your exciting journey begins now.
-Welcome to your new academic home!
+This quest will lead you to the ***Car Parks office***, a crucial waypoint for anyone planning to navigate the ins and outs of campus parking.
+This is where you’ll gather essential information on parking permits, rules, and the best spots to park.
+Along the way, pay close attention to the signs and landmarks; your directional skills will be put to the test.

+Whether you're a seasoned driver or new to campus, mastering the art of parking here is a valuable skill.
+Embrace the journey, trust your instincts, and make your way to the Car Parks office.
+Your adventure continues, and with each step, you become more adept at navigating your new academic home.

+Ready to take on the challenge?
+Let’s go!
 {{< div-end >}}
-{{< div-center >}}{{< button url="../explorer-1-quest" text="ENTER" >}}{{< div-end >}}
+{{< div-center >}}{{< button url="../explorer-2-quest" text="ENTER" >}}{{< div-end >}}
 *{{< styled-link href="../explorers-trail" >}}Return to the Explorer's Trail{{< /styled-link >}}*

 ___